colonyamerican/iso-fetch/README.md

       client: 'dragons'
     });

-In order to force a transport for both the client and server sides use
+In order to force a transport for the current environment

     app.init({}, { current: 'jquery' });